Today in Tribe History: May 18, 1955

 The Tribe scored five more in the seventh off of Brodowski as Hank Majeski homered to lead off the inning, Pope delivered an RBI-double, Foiles scored another on a bases loaded single to left, and Smith knocked in two on a bases loaded single, but was retired at second to end the inning.

-At the time, the game marked the largest shutout of the Red Sox and were the most runs scored by the Indians in a shutout.
+At the time, the game marked the largest shutout of the Red Sox and the runs were the most scored by the Indians in a shutout.